ZekeWeng/ZekeWeng/README.md

-- 🔭 Computer Sceince + Statistics @ University of Toronto
+- 🔭 Computer Sceince
+- @ University of Toronto
 - 📫 How to reach me: Zeke.Weng@mail.utoronto.ca